AlainParadis/HEAL610/lit-review.md

 > Summary and synthesis of literature that contributes to theme one.

+“*Excellence occurs in the company of others.*”
+Hannah Arendt

 The central idea of collaborative leadership is to bring together stakeholders to participate in planning and decision-making, giving input and agency to everyone involved, including students.

+Collaboration comes with its own intrinsic rewards, like meeting new individuals inside and outside the college, and accomplishing goals an individual alone could not attain {% cite kezar_redesigning_2006 %}.

+If all stakeholders share the values of a student-centred, innovative, and egalitarian approach to the change process, collaboration should happen more naturally {% cite kezar_redesigning_2006 %}.

+Wood and Gray {% cite wood_toward_1991 %} state that “Collaboration occurs when a group of autonomous stakeholders of a problem domain engage in an interactive process, using shared rules, norms, and structures to act or decide on issues related to that domain” (p.
+143)

+-   {% cite kezar_redesigning_2006 %}
+    -   Having a well articulated mission that's clearly communicated to bring stakeholders together.
+Rearticulating the mission on a regular basis helps keep everyone on track
+    -   Talks about building a coalition, p.15
+    -   A collaborative approach may present challenges HEI work in departmental silos that are in highly bureaucratic structures.
+There are also structural challenges such as including tenured and occasional faculty in the planning and delivery of WIL activities.

 ### Co-Design with Students